awsdocs/aws-systems-manager-user-guide/doc_source/sysman-param-securestring-walkthrough.md

-   Write-SSMParameter -Name DNS-IP -Value a DNS IP address -Type String Write-SSMParameter -Name domainName -Value the domain name -Type String Write-SSMParameter -Name domainJoinUserName -Value a user name -Type String Write-SSMParameter -Name a-name-for-a-password -Value a password -Type SecureString
+   Write-SSMParameter -Name DNS-IP -Value a DNS IP address -Type String Write-SSMParameter -Name domainName -Value the domain name -Type String Write-SSMParameter -Name domainJoinUserName -Value a user name -Type String Write-SSMParameter -Name my-password -Value a password -Type SecureString
    ```
 **Important**
-Only the value of the secure string parameter is encrypted\.
-The name of the parameter, description, and other properties are not encrypted\.
-For this reason, consider creating a naming system that avoids the word "password" in parameter names\.
+Only the value of a secure string parameter is encrypted\.
+Parameter names, descriptions, and other properties are not encrypted\.
+Therefore, to make it less obvious which parameters contain passwords, we recommend using a naming system that avoids the actual word "password" in your parameter names\.
+For illustration, however, we are using the sample parameter name *my\-password* in our examples\.

 1. Attach the **AmazonEC2RoleforSSM** managed policy to the IAM role permissions for your instance\.
 For information, see [Managed Policies and Inline Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies_managed-vs-inline.html#aws-managed-policies)\.